A+E (song)

 "A+E" is the debut single by British electronic group Clean Bandit, featuring vocals by Kandaka Moore and Nikki Cislyn.
-It was released on 7 December 2012 as the first single from their debut album, New Eyes.
+It was released on 7 December 2012 as the first single from their debut studio album, New Eyes (2014).
 The song peaked at number 100 on the UK Singles Chart, but received mixed critical reception.
 The song's music video contains a CGI snake.

 Background

 The track was written by Jack Patterson while he was waiting for fellow band member Grace Chatto in the accident and emergency department of Whittington Hospital, North London.
 The track was originally released in 2012 as a double A-Side with "Nightingale".
 Both tracks feature Cislyn; only A&E features Moore.
 The album version of the song includes a string trio arrangement of Johann Sebastian Bach's St. Matthew Passion (BMV 244) Pt.
 2, number 54.

 The track was recorded in Clean Bandit's studio in South Kilburn, London.
 Moore and Cislyn were recruited from a local community singing and dancing group next to South Kilburn Studios; the studios had a scheme in which artists could use the studios for free if a trainee was taken on.